wangch/rippled/src/ripple/app/paths/README.md

  * valid means "not malformed" and "can claim a fee" - the sending account has enough to cover the transaction fee.
 7. At ledger closing time, the transaction is applied by the transaction engine and the result is stored by changing the ledger and storing the tx metadata in that ledger.

-If you're sending and receiving XRP you don't need a path.
+If you're sending and receiving ICC you don't need a path.
 If the union of the default paths are sufficient, you don't need a path set (see below about default paths).
 The idea behind path sets is to provide sufficient liquidity in the face of a changing ledger.